Just a little distraction can make you miss that precious moment when your little pumpkin gets to take his first step!

 So What Are The Alternatives To Baby Walkers?

-Having discovered the risk associated with using a baby walker, what if you still desire to provide your baby with an entertainment center?
+Having discovered the safety hazard associated with using a baby walker, what if you still desire to provide your baby with an entertainment center?

 The answer is simple – invest in an activity center.
 That’s your best call.